 – If you have no car insurance yet, compare different insurance offers here.

 – Dog liability insurance: covers damages caused by your dog

 – Pet health insurance: covers the veterinary bills (including expensive operations)

 – Getsafe dog liability insurance (15 EUR discount with this link)

 Disclaimer: Please be aware that this article is intended to provide you a brief overview of different insurances in Germany.
 This blog is not an insurance broker platform and is not qualified to give you any financial advice according to German law.
 If you need more details and specific advice on your personal situation, please refer to the insurance companies’ websites directly or contact an independent financial adviser.

 Insurance in Germany: Are German people paranoid?

-You may not need every insurance in Germany, but you should know what they are and assess if you need them or not.
-The easiest way is to use check24 to compare different insurance companies for prices/ coverage and choose the ones which fit you the best.
+You may not need all different types of insurance in Germany, but you should know what they are and assess if you need them or not.
+To avoid under-insured or over-insured, it is best to get professional advice before buying your insurances.

-I find it really good that health insurance is compulsory in Germany.
-Unlike in Germany, we have to pay for each doctor’s appointment in Hong Kong if we do not have insurance.
+Health insurance is compulsory in Germany.
+I think this is really good.
+In my hometown Hong Kong, health insurance is not mandatory and we have to pay for each doctor’s appointment if we do not have insurance.
 I know many people in Hong Kong avoid going to doctors just because it is costly to go.
-This is not good as a potential health problem may not be discovered when people delay going to the doctors.
-In Germany, health insurance covers the expense of doctor’s appointments in most cases.
+This is not good because a potential health problem may not be discovered when people delay going to the doctors.
+In Germany, health insurance covers the medical bills and hospital visits for any sickness you may have.